F/Lt Ross Victor Alan Levy RNZAF - Pilot

 There appears to be no remaining tangible evidence of the crash on the west side of Potton, involving Stirling IV identification LK207, MA-W on Monday, 19th October 1944 piloted by Flt Lt Ross Levy RNZAF of 161 Squadron, for 3 Group out of Tempsford.

 It seems the crew were carrying out a flight test on the recently received aircraft, which were replacing the squadron's Halifax bombers, when it broke up over the town, and fell in two large pieces, all the crew being killed.
-A farmer friend remembers this crash vividly, as it occurred near his school.
-He recalls the schoolchildren made up special notices for each of the crew, and there may be some of this history remaining at the school, though by now it is probably lost.
+A farmer friend, sadly no longer with us, remembered this crash vividly, as it occurred near his school.
+He recalled the schoolchildren made up special notices for each of the crew, and I had hoped there may be some of this history remaining at the school, but it seems to have been disposed of in a later clear up.

 It is possible this aircraft had been involved in a heavy landing only a few days before, and was on a trial flight.
-It is reported the pilot wrestled the front fuselage of the plane away from Potton School.
+It is reported that despite facing imminent death, the pilot wrestled the front fuselage of the plane away from Potton School and saved countless schoolchildren's lives.
+I do not believe he was sufficiently posthumously rewarded or recognised for this incredible action.

 In around 2001, I believe an attempt to locate the wreck site was made, but apparently without success.
 I am not sure just where the search was conducted, but I believe the placement of the crash site might be very close to what is (at present, anyway) the streets Nursery Close and Langley Gardens.
 However, there is much confusion between the two Potton Stirling crashes, LK207 and LK236, and I am pretty sure some people have mixed them up in their very old memories.
 I think the RAF may have records that could be helpful in separating the two incidents; nevertheless, there is evidence that the major wreckage from both aircraft did indeed fall in close proximity to each other.
-LK236 is described in some sources as crashing at Deepdale in Potton; LK207 as crashing just north of Mrs. Langley's Nurseries alongside the B1042 Potton to Sandy Road, and these places could be quite close.
-I must search out more details when time permits.
-If, as seems to be the case, the major piece of LK207 fell near a school, that might give a clue.
-I need to establish which schools were active in 1944.
+LK236 is described in some sources as crashing at Deepdale in Potton; LK207 as crashing just north of Mrs. Langley's Nurseries alongside the B1042 Potton to Sandy Road, and these places are quite close.

 Click on this link to view a map of the west side of Potton, showing where the two planes LK207 and LK236 fell - in MY interpretation!
 Being so close together in distance, and only some 4 months in time, it is understandable for memories to become confused between them.
 The smaller circles show where some parts of the wreckage fell.
 Here are my reasons for where they are located: